swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 ### Support in the language

 While diagnostic groups are introduced to support the compiler options, it may be possible in the future to standardize the structure of the group graph itself.
 This could open up the possibility of using these same identifiers in the language, implementing something analogous to `#pragma diagnostic` or `[[attribute]]` in C++.
-However, such standardization and the design of new constructs in the language go far beyond the scope of this proposal, and we need to gain more experience with diagnostic groups before proceeding with this.
+It could also address suppressing warnings entirely, which isn't covered by this proposal.
+However, such standardization and the design of new language constructs go far beyond the scope of this proposal, and we need to gain more experience with diagnostic groups before proceeding with this.

 ### Support in SwiftPM